rossguju1/Maze/DESIGN.md

 	An array of threads for the avatars is created
 	A socket is created for each and connects to the server and sends the ready message Initial AM_AVATAR_TURN is parsed
-	While not yet solved
+	While not yet solved and moves < AM_MAX_MOVES
 		For each avatar thread
-			If moves < AM_MAX_MOVES
 			Decide on a move with our algorithm
 			Send an AM_AVATAR_MOVE message
+			Append to the log file the requested move
 			Recieve and parse AM_AVATAR_TURN message
-					compare positions to our position array to see if move was valid update local graph by removing an edge if move was invalid Close sockets and exit
+				compare positions to our position array to see if move was valid update local graph by removing an edge if move was invalid If solved, append to the log that it was solved
+	Close sockets and exit

 	Our maze solving algorithm,